c-sanders/Quaternion/README.md

 are also equal to the $\sqrt{-1}$ and serve the same role for each of the other two imaginary parts of a quaternion as $i$ does for the first imaginary part.

+You can probably start to see by now why quaternions are called such.
+If you haven't worked it out, it is because they are comprised of four parts, and the prefix "quater" comes from the Latin word for four.

+As an interesting aside, any quaternion which has its scalar part equal to 0, is referred to as a "pure quaternion".

 * ### Basic laws pertaining to quaternions.